Associate Professor Melinda Webber

-Associate Professor Melinda Webber was the 2017 Director for Phase Three of The Starpath Project and is currently the University of Auckland Co-Director for the Atlantic Fellows for Social Equity programme.
+Associate Professor Melinda Webber is currently Te Tumu, Deputy Dean in the Faculty of Education and Social Work.
+She was the 2017 Director for Phase Three of The Starpath Project and is currently the University of Auckland Co-Director for the Atlantic Fellowship for Social Equity programme.
 She also spent six years as a co-principal Investigator on the Nga Pae o te Maramatanga funded project 'Ka Awatea' which examined the nature of teaching, learning and home socialisation patterns that support high-achieving Māori students in New Zealand.

 Research | Current

 - Māori Gifted Learners / Māori student success

 Current Research Projects:

 - The Starpath Project – Partnership for Excellence